-Qualifying expenditures are salaries and wages, including taxable benefits, paid or payable to the employee during the first twelve-month period of employment, less any related government assistance received, including assistance received by associated corporations in respect of the qualifying employment (including grants, subsidies and forgivable loans).
+Qualifying expenditures are salaries and wages, including taxable benefits, paid or payable to the employee during the first 12-month period of employment, less any related government assistance received, including assistance received by associated corporations in respect of the qualifying employment (including grants, subsidies and forgivable loans).
+The qualifying expenditures have to be incurred prior to January 1, 2005.